 Journaling is keeping a record of observations, experiences, thoughts and feelings, plus whatever you wish.
 You make

-entries on a regular basis, as in a diary, or for a specific event like a travel journal.
+entries on a regular basis, as in a personal or garden diary, or for a specific event like a travel journal.

 ... while experiencing nature.